 These insects suck the plant’s sap and create white and brown patches.
 In addition to the patches, you can easily notice them because of their sticky white appearance.

 If growing outdoors, remove the insects using a garden hose.
 And if growing indoors, treat your jumping cactus with a mixture of water and alcohol.
-Apply it on the affected areas.
+Apply it to the affected areas.
 They will be gone after a few days.

 Cactus Longhorn Beetle